MyskYko/dfgmap/README.md

  - the number of ports of a component
  - temporary component

-the initial assignemnt specifies the set of data that a node has at the beginning of computation. by default, ExtMem has all input variables and the other components have nothing. after a line ".assign", a name of component and a set of data are written per line.
+the initial assignemnt specifies the set of data that a node has at the beginning of computation. by default, ExtMem has all input variables and the other components have nothing. after a line ".assign", a name of component and a set of data are written per line. if only a limited number of variables in a set can be assigned, surround the set with "{ K" and "}" where K is the limitation.
 ```
 .assign
 _extmem a b c
 mem d e
-one a b c d
+one { 2 a b c d }
+pe1 a
 ```

 the size of a Mem or ExtMem sets a limit on the number of data a Mem or ExtMem keeps at the same time. it is unlimited by default. after a line ".memsize", a name of a Mem or Extmem and its size are written per line.